 There’s a lot to do here.
-Go to Dungeon Provincial Park to see where the earth breaks open into a giant crater and the ocean rushes through with noisy ferocity.
+But if you’ve only got a day, definitely make sure you go to Dungeon Provincial Park to see where the earth breaks open into a giant crater and the ocean rushes through with noisy ferocity.
 Nearby is the Cape Bonavista Lighthouse – a popular whale watching spot.

 Like Trinity, there are a ton of historical sites around here.
 You can visit the Ryan Premises National Historic Site, or the Mockbeggar Plantation.
 With limited time, though, I’d just hike the Cape Shore Trail.
 It’s easy, and stunning.

 Stroll Church Street and visit the shops there.
 East Coast Glow is one of the newest, specializing in natural soaps and beauty products.
 Then there’s homemade ice cream at Sweet Rock.